haowulab/haowulab.github.io/DataSummerCamp/week6.md

 ***

-### Day 3: R base graphics
+### Day 3: Miscellaneous R functions, R base graphics

+Today we will first learn some R functions useful for the analysis of COVID-19 data.

+- The `Date` class in R: [https://www.statmethods.net/input/dates.html)](https://www.statmethods.net/input/dates.html), [https://riptutorial.com/r/topic/9015/the-date-class](https://riptutorial.com/r/topic/9015/the-date-class).
+- The `diff` function: read the function help and play with the examples.
+In the meantime, you can also play with the `cumsum` function.
+- The `matplot` function.
+You have used this before.
+Read the function help and play with the examples to reinforce the memory.

-You have learned some R base graphics before.
-Today, we'll do a more systematic and comprehensive review of the R base graphics functionalities.
+Next, we will do a systematic and comprehensive review of the R base graphics functionalities, even though you have learned and used some of them before.
 Read the following two lecture notes.
 They are for a Master's level R programming class at Emory.
 If you understand all these, congratulation, because you are as good as a Biostatistics MS student.

 - [A high-level overview of R graphics](R_Plot-intro.html)
 - [R base graphics](R_base_graphics.html)